Self-Host TEE

 }"

-# Returns: signed OCC proof with TEE attestation
+# Returns: signed BitGraph proof with TEE attestation

-Step 10: Point OCC Dashboard at Your TEE
+Step 10: Point BitGraph Dashboard at Your TEE

 By default, the hosted dashboard at occ.bitgraph.ing points to nitro.occproof.com.
 To use your own TEE, set the TEE_URL environment variable on your hosted server: